awsdocs/iam-user-guide/doc_source/troubleshoot_roles.md

 To fix this error, ask your administrator to add the `iam:PassRole` permission for you\.

 To learn which services support service\-linked roles, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
-To learn which services automatically create a service\-linked role when you perform an action in that service, choose the **Yes** link and view the service\-linked role documentation for the service\.
+To learn whether a service automatically creates a service\-linked role for you, choose the **Yes** link to view the service\-linked role documentation for the service\.

-## Why Can't I Assume a Role with a 12\-hour Session? \(AWS CLI, AWS API\)<a name="troubleshoot_roles_cant-set-session"></a>
+## Why Can't I Assume a Role with a 12\-Hour Session? \(AWS CLI, AWS API\)<a name="troubleshoot_roles_cant-set-session"></a>

 When you use the AWS STS `AssumeRole*` API or `assume-role*` CLI operations to assume a role, you can specify a value for the `DurationSeconds` parameter\.
 You can specify a value from 900 seconds \(15 minutes\) up to the **Maximum CLI/API session duration** setting for the role\.
 If you specify a value higher than this setting, the operation fails\.
 This setting can have a maximum value of 12 hours\.
 For example, if you specify a session duration of 12 hours, but your administrator set the maximum session duration to 6 hours, your operation fails\.
 To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.

 If you use [*role chaining*](id_roles_terms-and-concepts.md#iam-term-role-chaining) \(using a role to assume a second role\), your session is limited to a maximum of one hour\.
 If you then use the `DurationSeconds` parameter to provide a value greater than one hour, the operation fails\.

+## My Role Has a Policy That Allows Me to Perform an Action, But I Get "Access Denied"<a name="troubleshoot_roles_session-policy"></a>

+Your role session might be limited by session policies\.
+When you [request temporary security credentials](id_credentials_temp_request.md) programmatically using AWS STS, you can optionally pass inline or managed [session policies](access_policies.md#policies_session)\.
+Session policies are advanced policies that you pass as a parameter when you programmatically create a temporary credential session for a role\.
+You can pass a single JSON inline session policy document using the `Policy` parameter\.
+You can use the `PolicyArns` parameter to specify up to 10 managed session policies\.
+The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
+Alternatively, if your administrator or a custom program provides you with temporary credentials, they might have included a session policy to limit your access\.